ZhangChen-Tony/EM_Notes/3_Magnetization.md

 3. Coercivity (left middle)
 Better picture is in handout

-The field which is positive but M is zero is called coersive field.
+The field which is positive but M is zero is called coercive field.

 We can modle this as